JustinMont07/TemperatureConversionApp/README.md

 - Node.js (version 12 or later)
 - npm (comes with Node.js)
 - React Native CLI
-- Android Studio or Xcode (for Android or iOS development respectively)

 ### Clone the Repository
  git clone